shodor-education/petascale-semester-curriculum/README.md

 <!-- HOW TO USE -->
 ## Using the Materials

-These resources can be helpful both for *instructors* looking to integrate parts of parallel computing material into their course or in developing their own parallel computing course and for *students* looking to learn more about parallel computing in general.
+These resources can be helpful both for *instructors* looking to integrate parallel computing materials into their courses and for *students* looking to learn more about parallel computing.
 The curriculum materials can be accesed on [Shodor's Petascale site](http://shodor.org/petascale/materials/semesterCurriculum/units/).

 For instructors: